 - Eat a balanced diet.
 Consume all the nutrients your body needs.
 Vitamins and minerals are essential, but don’t forget about antioxidants.
 The goal is to maintain your hair healthy and strong.

-- Also, use a hair brush with soft bristles that don’t damage your hair strands.
+- Also, use a hairbrush with soft bristles that don’t damage your hair strands.
 In addition, avoid using hair scrunchies because they break hair strands.
-Also avoid very tight hairstyles.
+In addition, avoid very tight hairstyles.